alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/04-manage-cache-by-indexeddb.md

 ## save data

-When saving data, we can save the cache in the `transform` of the method, because `transform` will only be triggered when the network request responds, but will not be triggered when the cache is hit.
-In the sample code, convert the image blob instance to base64 data, cache and return this base64 data.
+When saving data, we can save the cache in the `transform` of the method, because `transform` is triggered only when the network request responds, not when the cache is hit.
+In the sample code, the image Blob is converted to base64 data, which is then cached and returned.

 ```javascript-api.js
 import { addImage2Cache } from './db';